fatimah35/accenture_project/README.md

 | SQL  | Cleaning, testing, and analyzing the data |

 # Data Development
-## Pseudocode - General approach in creating analysis solution
-## -Get the data
-## -Explore the data in Excel
-## -Load the data into SQL Server
-## -Clean the data with SQL
-## -Test the data with SQL
-## -Visualize the data in Excel
-## -Generate the findings based on the insights
-## -Write the documentation + commentary
-## -Publish the data to GitHub Pages
 # Data Exploration Notes
 #### This was the stage i scanned of what's in the data, errors, inconcsistencies, bugs and corrupted characters
 ## - I was provided with three datasets, the reaction dataset,content dataset and reaction types dataset